Danieltrof/SOC-Automation-Lab/README.md

 ### 1. TheHive and Wazuh Configuration
 The setup includes configuring firewalls in Wazuh and setting up connections between Wazuh and TheHive.

-*Note*: Ensure that appropriate firewall settings are in place since the Cloud IP (Digital Ocean) will be public.
-The setup requires watching a step-by-step video tutorial for configuring Wazuh alerts and rules.
+*Note*: Ensure that appropriate firewall settings are in place since the Cloud IP (Digital Ocean)/ ssh will be exposed to the public.
+I would highly recommend watching the step-by-step video tutorial for configuring Wazuh alerts, rules and firewalls.

 ### 2. Mimikatz and Wazuh Alerts
 Instructions for setting up Mimikatz alerts in Wazuh involve creating detection rules.
-A link for downloading Mimikatz is provided, but changes may be needed in Windows or Chrome's downloading settings for security purposes.
+A link for downloading Mimikatz is provided, but changes are needed in Windows or Chrome's downloading settings for security purposes.

 ### 3. Shuffle (SOAR) Setup
 - Install and configure Shuffle for alert automation.